RobCranfill/practiceMonitor/README.md

 ## Main Hardware
 We need something that can act as a MIDI/USB "host".
-This seems to be problematic for anything smaller than a Raspberry Pi Zero, which is what I'm using now )Zero2W).
+This seems to be problematic for anything smaller than a Raspberry Pi Zero, which is what I'm using now (Zero2W).
-I was hoping to use a Pi Pico or the like, but USB Host cap[ability is poorly supported (in CircuitPython anyway).
+I was hoping to use a Pi Pico or the like, but USB Host capability is poorly supported (in CircuitPython anyway).